Luana Vaetoe, Chief Executive Officer

 Lisa’s personal background and professional experience blended seamlessly for this position, which she has held since June 2009.
 Lisa’s parents were mental health reformers who instilled in her a life long commitment to social justice with an emphasis on people with disabilities.
 Working in nonprofit program development in New York City, she realized that without adequate funding even the most effective service models fail.
 This recognition inspired her to pivot to the field of fund development.
 By strategically leading a development team of volunteers, staff and consultants, Lisa has expanded and diversified Becoming Independent’s funding over the last seven years, with significant resource growth from individuals, businesses, and foundations.
 Over the last three years, under Lisa’s direction, BI’s private funding grew 55%.
 Lisa received a Masters in Social Work from City University of New York and a BA from Bard College.

-Sarah Ross, Director of Human Resources
+Sarah Ross, Director of Administration

 Sarah joined Becoming Independent in 2012 and oversees all Human Resources functions – workers comp, benefits, wellness and recruitment in addition to Payroll.
 She manages all employee recognition projects and events, including the addition of an onsite employee Fitness Room.
 Sarah has relocated numerous times around the country as a USCG active duty spouse, and completed her BS in Technical Management, with a concentration in HR Management in 2007.
 She has worked in Human Resources roles since 2007 and currently holds her Professional in Human Resources (PHR) Certification.